Introduction to Sass

 SASS is a very efficient way of replacing CSS.
 With the variables, nesting, mixin and other features, it helps in providing better results than CSS.
 When you replace CSS with SASS you can easily reuse your code instead of writing the same piece again and again.
 Hence use SASS and become sassy with your applications.

 This has been a Guide to What is SASS?
-Here we discussed the concepts, definition, working, advantages and career growth of SASS.
+Here we discussed the concepts, working, advantages and career growth of SASS.
 You can also go through our other suggested articles to learn more –